 The Dayton Project

-Beginning in 1943, Monsanto used its Central Research facilities at 1515 Nichols Road to organize the Polonium project and recruit scientific personnel for the program.
+Beginning in 1943, Monsanto used its Central Research facilities at 1515 Nicholas Road to organize the Polonium project and recruit scientific personnel for the program.
 The facility was subsequently designated as Dayton Unit I. Though Po-210 was never produced or refined at this facility, scientists did perform spectrographic and x-ray work on Polonium and developed the refinement process that would be used at Unit III.

 In 1943, the Monsanto Chemical Company expanded and acquired the former Bonebrake Theological Seminary for the research, development, and processing of polonium and subsequently renamed the site Dayton Unit III.
 Almost every week, a large truck carrying hundreds of bismuth slugs would arrive from Oak Ridge, Tennessee, where the slugs had already been irradiated via neutron bombardment.
 Workers at Unit III were tasked with separating the polonium using acid extraction methods and assembling the triggers for the atomic bomb.